|What led to this?|

 |Albert Einstein taking his citizenship oath in New Jersey court in October, 1 1940|

 Here are just two areas that could have turned to Germany's advantage if Germans and others who fled Hitler (of course they worked with very capable Allied scientists and were bankrolled by Allied governments) had stuck around:

 - The atomic bomb;

 |Albert Einstein and Charlie Chaplin, 1931|

 After that, Einstein talked all the top European physicists with only a few exceptions to join him in America, and that was that.
-A more accomodating policy on the part of the Nazis may not have kept Einstein around - but it might have had some influence on the others, who then could have viewed Einstein as just some silly old paranoid fool to be ignored.
+A more accommodative policy on the part of the Germans may not have kept Einstein around - but it might have had some influence on the others, who then could have viewed Einstein as just some silly old paranoid fool to be ignored.

-The Nazi persecution of people like Einstein drove him away, and other scientists like him.
+The persecution of people like Einstein drove those that survived away, and other scientists followed Einstein.
 He later signed the 2 August 1939 letter to Franklin Roosevelt that set in motion the Manhattan Project that developed the atom bomb.
 That's a pretty big consequence.

-Yes, this means the Nazis would have had to be nicer people.
+Yes, this means the Germans would have had to be nicer people.
 No holocaust.
 No pogroms.
 No firing squads.
 Hey, do you want to win the war or do you want to....

 Japan Attacks...
 South

 |Japanese working on their huge scale model of Pearl Harbor|